julianchurchill/text-adventure/README.md

   - [TEST] Model text can specify that an item can be used with another named item.
 This should include a message for the user upon using the item with the named item.
   - [TEST] useWith() on the item object when used with a named item it can be used with returns the defined user message.
   - [TEST] useWith() on the item object when used with a named item it can be used with changes some state as defined in the model text.
 In this feature case it adds an exit to the clock tower location.

+- [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height

 - [FEATURE] Direction navigator - instead of top, bottom, right, left clickable labels use a compass with small labels.